Sunday, February 9, 2020

 1988

 A box set.
-Player take the part of heroes fighting an evil organization run by the gamemaster.
+Players take the part of heroes fighting an evil organization run by the gamemaster.

 ルーンクエスト